-The following press releases were widely distributed on the dates shown for company events deemed significant.
+The following press releases were distributed on the dates shown for company events deemed significant.
 Golf-related or other outlets may have chosen to not display one or more of these releases if and when made available to them, so these WaggleWeight® Company press releases are supplementally displayed here.
-Any of these releases may also have its own independent page in connection with a specific reference link, but all press releases are cumulatively presented here in (reverse) chronological order.
+Any given release(s) might also have its own independent page in connection with a specific reference link, but all press releases are cumulatively presented here in (reverse) chronological order.

 February 7, 2013